OpenFlutter/flutter_oktoast/README.md

 ### OKToast params

-oktoast have default style, and you also can custom style or other behavior.
+OKToast have default style, and you also can custom style or other behavior.

 |         name         |          type           |   need   |                             desc                              |
 | :------------------: | :---------------------: | :------: | :-----------------------------------------------------------: |